VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 ## Ephys Link

-Pinpoint can be connected to Sensapex and New Scale manipulators enabling experimenters to automate the placement of manipulators as well as observe live where probes are placed inside the mouse brain.
+Pinpoint can be connected to electrophysiology manipulators enabling experimenters to automate the placement of manipulators as well as observe live where probes are placed inside the mouse brain.

+We currently (July 2023) support Sensapex uMp-4 and New Scale manipulators.

 **These features are only available on the Windows Desktop build of Pinpoint** they will not run in the web browser.